thomas-institut/apm/README.md

 * Create the database structure in the server.
 * Configure the web server so that all request are handled by ```index.php``` In an Apache server this can be done with the rewrite rules given in ```url-rewrite-rules```.
-These can be copied to the directory configuration in the apache configuration or to an .htaccess fiel
+Copy them to the directory configuration in the apache configuration or to an .htaccess file
 * Create at least one user in the system with root status using the command line utilities as indicated above.